Laminectomy: Overview, Advantages, & Eligibility Criteria

 - This minimally invasive option allows for easier access to perform other procedures

-- Performed as a same-day procedure, allowing you to return home the same day as surgery
+- Performed as an outpatient procedure, allowing you to return home the same day as surgery

 - Less damage to nearby tissues, muscles, and ligaments because of advanced entry techniques